VISEGRAD BLOG: Slovak coalition crisis could hand Fico a lifeline

 Analysts are already debating whether, after the next election, Pellegrini would side with the coalition or his former boss.
 According to some observers, relations between the two men are now bad, but Pellegrini would face a difficult choice.

-On the one hand, Pellegrini – whose Hlas party has steadily led opinion polls – would lose credibility by siding with Fico and a ragbag of populist and far right parties; but on the other hand, as recent history has shown, joining with the Slovak centre-right is rarely a successful long-term strategy.
+On the one hand, Pellegrini – whose Hlas Party has steadily led opinion polls – would lose credibility by siding with Fico and a ragbag of populist and far right parties; but on the other hand, as recent history has shown, joining with the Slovak centre-right is rarely a successful long-term strategy.